Luis-Kr/Stream2Frame/README.md

 ## Configuration

-1. Edit `config/utils/cams.yaml` to define your cameras:
+1. Create and edit `config/utils/cams.yaml` to define your cameras:

 ```yaml